BenLauwens/ThinkJulia.jl/docs/src/chap08.md

 ## String library functions

 Julia provides functions that perform a variety of useful operations on strings.
-For example, the method `uppercase` takes a string and returns a new string with all uppercase letters.
+For example, the function `uppercase` takes a string and returns a new string with all uppercase letters.

 ```@repl
 uppercase("Hello, World!")